 If you absolutely had to include this information on one output, you’d at least try to reduce the total numbers displayed.
 That means cutting down all unnecessary digits – I would do zero decimals for both percentages and dollars, as they don’t change the implication of the data.
 I would also get rid of all of the numbers on the right and just include CAGRs for each row.
 Lastly, I would also add some colors to titles (e.g., Amazon, Facebook, the year row) in order to separate information and section things more visually.

 This is from Marcato’s presentation of Buffalo Wild Wings, which is a pretty clean and professional looking deck.

 This is the financial projection summary of Buffalo Wild Wings, the company being pitched.
 What’s great about this is that there are clear headings and the most important figures are bolded.

 You can tell that the author of the graph is pointing your attention to the “% Franchised” row because of the yellow outline box.
 The long-term % Franchised target is obviously 90%.
 The decimals are chosen tastefully and relevant statistics are made available.
-There is a clean dashed line showing what is an actual and what is expected.
+There is a clean dashed line showing what are "actuals" and what are "expected".

 Example #3: Line Graph

 Let’s look at another Seeking Alpha graph.
 This is very clearly made using Excel’s default graphing function and has a ton of beginner mistakes.

 The dates get cut off after 2019.
 There are no data labels on any of the data points.
 The two different lines are the same color and there is no legend, making it virtually impossible to distinguish what is happening.
 The gridlines don’t do very much to assist in the understanding of the graph.
 The outline of the box is unnecessary as it doesn’t separate the graph from other diagrams.